wjassim/WARP-Q/legacy_code/README.md

     conda create --name warpq python=3.9
     conda activate warpq
     ```
-3. Change working directory to the path of warpq repo and then install the dependencies:
+3. Navigate to the path of the legacy folder and then install the dependencies:
     ```ruby
-    cd path/of/clonned/warpq/repo
+    cd path/of/clonned/warpq/legacy_code
     pip install -r requirements.txt
     ```